Pingasmaster/archInstall/README.md

 - Verify image integrity if you want, recommended on high threat model or poor internet connection, instructions are provided on the arch website. (optionnal)
 - Download and install and open [rufus](https://rufus.ie/en/) (on windows) or [balenaetcher](https://www.balena.io/etcher/) (on linux)
 - Select arch linux iso you just downloaded, plug in and select your usb drive and flash.
 Say yes to everything if you are using rufus
-- Wait till the end
+- Wait until the end
 - Unplug the usb drive and plug it into the pc your want to install arch on
 - Boot the pc on the usb drive, find the key you need to press at boot to show the boot menu (F12, F11, F9, F2, F1, DEL or ECHAP usually, refer to your motherboard manufacturer for this), select the usb and boot it
-- Wait till it boots and you see this screen:
+- Wait until it boots and you see this screen:

 ```
 To install Arch Linux follow the installation guide: